-In languages like Ruby and Python, this is notoriously hard to achieve, thus the need for things like virtualenv or Pipenv or tox, or this xkcd comic.
+In languages like Ruby and Python, environment parity is notoriously hard to achieve, thus the need for things like virtualenv or Pipenv or tox, or this xkcd comic.
 So while distributing the program is easy (it's just the sources!), your program depends on a giant, mutable environment, which Docker makes easy to set up.
-In the Build Server examples above, you can build in a way to make the environment almost irrelevant.
+The Build Server examples above, to constrast, allow you to build an artifact in a way to make the environment almost irrelevant.

 After a bunch of complaining, I'll say this: Ruby, Python, and Node projects are ones where Docker makes more sense to me than in other tech stacks.
 But!
 Even with this in mind, the tradeoffs of Docker in development processes should not be discounted.

 - "My project has a lot of components and I'd like to programmatically express

 their relationships declaratively for local development (anyone can